nix-community/home-manager/README.md

     Also make sure that your user is able to build and install Nix packages.
-For example, you should be able to successfully run a command like `nix-instantiate '<nixpkgs>' -A hello`.
+For example, you should be able to successfully run a command like `nix-instantiate '<nixpkgs>' -A hello` without having to switch to the root user.
 For a multi-user install of Nix this means that your user must be covered by the [`allowed-users`][nixAllowedUsers] Nix option.
-On NixOS you can control this option using the [`nix.allowedUsers`][nixosAllowedUsers] system option.
+On NixOS you can control this option using the
+    [`nix.allowedUsers`][nixosAllowedUsers] system option.

 2. Add the appropriate Home Manager channel.
 Typically this is